How and when rental pricing can be reviewed

 If the tenancy agreement lays down a procedure for increasing rent, you must stick to this.
 Otherwise, as a landlord you can:

-It is important to note that you must give tenants a minimum of one month’s notice (if they pay rent weekly or monthly).
-If you have tenants with a yearly tenancy, you must give them 6 months’ notice.
+Important: you must give tenants a minimum of one month’s notice if they pay rent weekly or monthly.
+If they have a yearly tenancy, you must give them 6 months’ notice.

 Is your rental pricing appropriate?